maxime-beck/tomcat-maven/README.md

 ## Maven build

-Update Tomcat version number in the `pom.xml`.
+Update Tomcat version number in the `pom.xml`, customize Tomcat components in the dependencies to keep the ones needed (only the main `tomcat-catalina` is mandatory).
 ```
 mvn clean; mvn package
 ```